dqops/dqo/docs/client/operations/defaults.md

+Default settings management for configuring the default data quality checks that are configured for all imported tables and columns.

+___
 ## get_default_data_observability_daily_monitoring_column_checks
 Returns UI model to show and edit the default configuration of the daily monitoring (Data Observability and monitoring) checks that are configured for all imported columns on a column level.
 [Source code](https://github.com/dqops/dqo/blob/develop/distribution/python/dqops/client/api/defaults/get_default_data_observability_daily_monitoring_column_checks.py)